“ The St Andrew Day –

 29/30 November in Poland is the day of mysterious parties with the candles and future telling games, called Andrzejki (St Andrew Day)– the same as in the very past, but nowadays treated as a fun.

 There are hundreds of ideas of how to find out about the future, namely the marriage, lucky or unlucky love and prosperous or poor perspectives.
-The most popular practices are wax pouring and shoes competition.
+The most popular practices are wax pouring and shoe competition.

 The most spectacular is pouring liquid wax into water.
 The shape which formed as the wax solidified is then illuminated to throw its shadow on the wall.
 The shape of the shadow allows for unlimited interpretation, which is fun for all participants.

-The shoes competition is reserved for the girls only.
+The shoe competition is reserved for the girls only.
 All of them took off their left shoes and put them in a line one after the other.
 Then this line of shoes “walk” to the door, the last moving to the front on by one, thus walking forward.
-The girl who’s shoe reach the door first, would be the first to get married.
+The girl who’s shoe reach the door first would be the first to get married.

 Isn’t it a contradiction St Andrew’s Day and telling the future?

 What Saint Andrew has to do with all the magical practices well known by young girls in all regions in Poland and Central and West Europe like Germany, Slovakia, Czech, Russia, Ukraine, Byelorussia, Hungary, Rumania, Lithuania and even in Greece.
 Why this particular day gives young girls the opportunity to discover the name of their future husbands, their chance for marriage in the near future, and all possible matrimonial details.